AlexSteele/tlisp/README.md

 ##Language Overview

-tlisp is dynamically typed and imperative-leaning lisp.
+tlisp is a dynamically typed and imperative-leaning lisp.

 Builtin language constructs include functions (lambdas), macros, structs, vectors, dicts, and ... lists ... as well as control flow constructs (if and while) and